testimio/root-cause/CONTRIBUTING.md

 ```sh
 yarn test
 ```
-On a clean clone, the test are expected to pass. if they don't, please let us know!
+On a clean clone, the tests are supposed to pass.
+If they don't, please let us know!

 You can also run per package tests:
 ```sh